FeiYao-Edinburgh/CS-hardware-software/README.md

 2. [Cartopy Plotting Galleries II](https://stackoverflow.com/questions/55598249/showing-alaska-and-hawaii-in-cartopy-map)

 ### Excuting a script, either Shell or Python
 Supposing you have the following two *hello world* scripts named *helloworld.sh* and *helloworld.py* written in Shell and Python, respectively, you have two ways of excuting them.
-For convenience the first method, namely `bash helloworld.sh` or `python helloworld.py`, is recommended as long as the `bash` and `python` interpreters are contained in `$PATH`.
+For convenience the first method, namely `bash helloworld.sh` or `python helloworld.py`, is recommended as long as the paths of `bash` and `python` interpreters are contained in `$PATH`.
 ```
 echo "Hello World"
 ```
 ```
 print("Hello World")
 ```
-As an alternative, you can also add one line of code to the scripts shown above, make the scripts executable by `chmod u+x helloworld.sh` and `chmod u+x helloworld.py`, and run them directly by `./helloworld.sh` and `./helloworld.py`.
+As an alternative, you can also add one line of code to the first line of the scripts shown above, make the scripts executable by `chmod u+x helloworld.sh` and `chmod u+x helloworld.py`, and run them directly by `./helloworld.sh` and `./helloworld.py`.
 ```
 /usr/bin/bash
 echo "Hello World"